bkaddoura/production/docs/part_6/production_6_deployment.md

 - Predictions are generated and returned as soon as requests for these predictions arrive.
 - Also known as on-demand prediction.
+Restful has too do with characteristics of state.
+HTTP protocol implements asll the verbs and actions to run API.
+WIll return JSON file containing label and additional information about prodicitons.
+FastAPIs.
+Python libraries to create a harness for API.
+Flask.
+Django.
 - Traditionally, requests are made to a prediction service via a RESTful API.
 - When requests are made via HTTP, online prediction is known as *synchronous prediction*.